 - To thaw frozen jam, move the container from the freezer to the fridge, then enjoy the following morning once it's thawed.

-This recipe makes about 5 cups or 40 oz. of freezer jam.
+This recipe makes about 5 cups or 40 oz. of mango freezer jam.

 Tips for Making The Best Mango Freezer Jam

-- Use wide-mouthed glass jars for your jam.
+- Use wide-mouthed glass jars.
 They're easier to fill and freeze well.
 You can also use plastic containers with a rubber seal but I find glass works best.

 - Mix the jam in a bowl with a spout to make it easier to pour into the jars.

-- The quality of your jam is heavily based on the quality of your berries!
-It's best to use freshly picked berries if possible.
+- The quality of your jam is heavily based on the quality of your mangos!
+It's best to use ripe, juicy mangos that are in season.

 - Use liquid pectin in this recipe, not powdered!
 This recipe will not turn out with powdered pectin.